On this page:

 People who are fully vaccinated against COVID-19 are less likely to get and spread COVID-19.
 VDH and the Centers for Disease Control and Prevention (CDC) recommend that all people delay traveling domestically or internationally until they are fully vaccinated for COVID-19.

 Fully vaccinated means that it has been two weeks after your final dose of a COVID-19 vaccine.
-This means two weeks after your one dose of Johnson & Johnson Janssen vaccine or after your second dose of Pfizer (Comirnaty) or Moderna vaccine.
+This means two weeks after your one dose of Johnson & Johnson/Janssen vaccine or after your second dose of Pfizer (Comirnaty) or Moderna vaccine.
 You are also considered to be fully vaccinated if you have completed a COVID-19 vaccination series with a vaccine that has been authorized for emergency use by the World Health Organization (such as AstraZeneca/Oxford).
 Information on additional situations where individuals may be considered fully vaccinated is available here.

 Information for domestic travelers